020 7650 1200

 Human rights - Abdul's story

-Abdul Eneser is a blind man who fell on to the tracks at a train station after he was let down by Passenger Assist and there was no tactile paving at the platform edge.
+Abdul Eneser is a blind man who fell on to tracks at a Manchester Piccadilly train station after being let down by Passenger Assist.
+There was no tactile paving at the platform edge.

 As a blind man, Abdul, along with many other blind and visually impaired passengers, relies on the presence of tactile paving to identify the platform edge.
 The absence of tactile paving at Manchester Piccadilly, and other safety measures such as Passenger Assist and safety announcements, meant that Abdul suffered a near death experience which could have been avoided.